-‘Real Housewives Of Atlanta’ Kandi Burruss Sued For Not Paying Overtime Wages
+‘Real Housewives Of Atlanta’ Star Kandi Burruss Sued For Not Paying Overtime Wages

 A photo posted by Todd Tucker (@todd167) on

-Documents obtained from the U.S. District Court for the Northern District of Georgia revealed that Winston is suing Kandi Burruss and her company Kandi Koated Entertainment for “failure to pay overtime and minimum wage in violation of the Fair Labor Standards Act of 1938.”
+Documents obtained from the U.S. District Court for the Northern District of Georgia revealed that Winston is suing Kandi Burruss and her company, Kandi Koated Entertainment, for “failure to pay overtime and minimum wage in violation of the Fair Labor Standards Act of 1938.”

-Johnnie Winston served as The Real Housewives of Atlanta star’s studio manager, event planner, and production coordinator from August 3, 2013, to February 29, 2016.
+Johnnie Winston served as the Real Housewives of Atlanta star’s studio manager, event planner, and production coordinator from August 3, 2013, to February 29, 2016.

 Kandi Burruss’ former employee alleged that he was ordered to attend mandatory meetings twice a month and be available to work seven days a week for 10 to 12 hours a day.
-Although, he claimed he was only paid for five days a week.
+However, he claimed he was only paid for five days a week.

 Wow! @rileyburruss is going to the homecoming dance!
 I've watched her grow to be a beautiful, smart, respectful young lady.
 Time flies!
 Have fun R&B!